 Heart disease risk rises for everyone as they age, but for women symptoms can become more evident after the onset of menopause”.6

 In Menopause and High Blood Pressure: What’s the Connection?
-Is There A Connection Between Menopause and High Blood Pressure? the (United States) Mayo Clinic note:
+Is There A Connection Between Menopause and High Blood Pressure? the (United States) Mayo Clinic explain:

 “Blood pressure generally goes up after menopause.
 Some health care providers think changing hormones related to menopause may cause blood pressure to rise.
 Others think an increase in body mass index (BMI) during menopause may be to blame.